 "I will carry you across," said Miss Keeldar.
 "You are light, and I am not weak.
 Let me try."

 "If I fall in, you may fish me out," was the answer, as a grateful squeeze compressed her hand.
 Caroline, without pausing, trod forward on the trembling plank as if it were a continuation of the firm turf.
 Shirley, who followed, did not cross it more resolutely or safely.
 In their present humour, on their present errand, a strong and foaming channel would have been a barrier to neither.
 At the moment they were above the control either of fire or water.
-All Stilbro' Moor, alight and with bonfires, would not have stopped them, nor would Calder or Aire thundering in flood.
+All Stilbro' Moor, alight and aglow with bonfires, would not have stopped them, nor would Calder or Aire thundering in flood.
 Yet one sound made them pause.
 Scarce had298 they set foot on the solid opposite bank when a shot split the air from the north.
 One second elapsed.
 Further off burst a like note in the south.
 Within the space of three minutes similar signals boomed in the east and west.

 "I thought we were dead at the first explosion," observed Shirley, drawing a long breath.
 "I felt myself hit in the temples, and I concluded your heart was pierced; but the reiterated voice was an explanation.
 Those are signals—it is their way—the attack must be near.
 We should have had wings.
 Our feet have not borne us swiftly enough."